pybamm-team/PyBaMM/docs/source/user_guide/installation/index.rst

    .. note::

-      At the moment, PyBaMM's conda-forge distribution does not include the ``IDAKLUSolver``.
+      At the moment, PyBaMM's conda-forge distribution does not include ``IDAKLUSolver``.

    .. code:: bash